On The Art of Changing Someone’s Mind

 What You Hear Isn’t All There Is

 Big beliefs are structured like trauma—deep-seated and requiring time to unwind.
 Wouldn’t it be something to reverse someone’s childhood trauma on the spot?
 Entrenched beliefs aren’t much different.
-You can lead ‘em to water, but ultimately, they’ll need to take a swig.

 Conclusion: This Conversation Should Have Been an Essay